-Gail Foster has a 20+ year history as an educational entrepreneur and school consultant developing frontier programs in her field.
-After establishing her first social enterprise, the Toussaint Institute Fund in 1988, and founding, then turning leadership of the Association of Historically Black Independent Schools to others, she took ten years off to raise her daughter.
-Returning to scholarship and practice in 2016, she is currently the CEO of Morningside PlayCare.
+Gail Foster has a 20+year history as an educational entrepreneur and school consultant developing frontier programs in her field.
+After establishing her first social enterprise, the Toussaint Institute Fund, in 1988, and founding the Association of Historically Black Independent Schools, she turned over leadership to others and took ten years off to raise her daughter.
+She returned to scholarship and practice in 2016, and is currently the CEO of Morningside PlayCare (MPC).
 MPC is an early childhood program whose mission is to tap the language genius of young children and make Americans multilingual, all while collecting data contributing to the field of early childhood second language acquisition.

-A graduate of Columbia University's Teachers College, her experience includes consulting and leadership service to school start-up entrepreneurs, service as a high school administrator, and contributing to the field as a published research scholar.
-In addition, she has served as a nonprofit administrator, organizational consultant, teacher trainer, and classroom teacher PreK to Higher Ed.
+A graduate of Columbia University's Teachers College, Dr. Foster has extensive experience in consulting and leadership for school start-up entrepreneurs, serving as a high school administrator, and contributing to the field as a published research scholar.
+In addition, she has served as a nonprofit administrator, organizational consultant, teacher trainer, and classroom teacher for PreK to Higher Ed.

 SELECT PROFESSIONAL PUBLICATIONS

 Hill, Paul, Foster, Gail & Gendler, Tamar.
 (1990) High schools with character, Santa Monica: RAND Corporation.